crimson206/crimson206/About.md

 **AI Applications**

 - I started everything because of AI.
 Even if things don't seem related to AI, I always think about integrating AI.
-If your company works with AI and you want to hear my perspectives as a DevOps & AI developer, please contact me.
+If your company works with AI and you want to hear my perspectives as a DevOps & AI Application developer, please contact me.

 ### Programming Languages